December 3, 2025

 Key features

-Why customers choose Ramp
+Why small businesses choose Ramp

 • Cost-effectiveness: No need to worry about costs per user when using Ramp Bill Pay with the free tier.
 All finance team members can use Ramp Bill Pay without charge for domestic payments at the free tier.